 Accommodation in Tsavo West National Park

 The prominent safari lodges for your overnight stay at this park include the luxurious Finch Hatton’s Camp, Sarova Salt Lick Game Lodge, Voyager Ziwani Safari Camp and Kilaguni Serena Safari Lodge.
 Moderate facilities include Kilaguni Serena lodge, Ngulia Lodge and Severin Safari Camp and the campsites include Lake Jipe and Kamboya, Royal Little, Kudud, Simba and Kenge.
-You can also spend a night at the bandas in Lake Jipe, Ngulia and Kitani.
+You can also spend a night at the Bandas in Lake Jipe, Ngulia and Kitani.

-In conclusion, Tsavo West National Park is features among the largest protected areas in Kenya that offer wide range of wildlife and other attractions that are all worth exploring while you are on safari in Kenya.
+In conclusion, Tsavo West National Park features among the largest protected areas in Kenya that offer a wide range of wildlife and other attractions that are all worth exploring while you are on safari in Kenya.